vimode/frontend-mentor-challenges/easybank-landing-page/README.md

 #### Pending tasks

 - Hero section alignment with the rest of sections.
 Its off because of the image, find a better way to create a layout that aligns with rest of the sections.
+- image under blog_snippet_item grid_ for chrome needs to remove max-width:max-content.
+Its offset on chrome.